Ephemeral persistence features and the stability of filtered chain complexes: Isometry Theorem ( di=dm )

 \subsubsection{The Inequality \texorpdfstring{$\dm\geq \di$}{dm>=di}}

-Next we prove the reverse inequality $\dm\geq \di$ via an idea similar to the one used for proving that the standard bottleneck distance of concise barcodes is at most the interleaving distance between persistent modules, cf. \cite[Theorem 3.4]{lesnick2015theory}.
+Next, we establish the reverse inequality $\dm\geq \di$ via an idea similar to the one employed in demonstrating that the standard bottleneck distance between concise barcodes is at most the interleaving distance between persistent modules, cf. \cite[Theorem 3.4]{lesnick2015theory}.